Skip to main content.

 Class of 2024

-One of the main reasons in choosing to attend is the well-rounded curriculum the program offers that is needed for the modern day conductor, all thoughtfully curated by Professor James Bagwell.
-Another is the resources that the college offers to the Conservatory, such as having our own Frank Gehry concert hall that our orchestras can not only perform in but even regularly rehearse in.
-It is literally a home away from home after working as an usher at the Walt Disney Concert Hall in Los Angeles for 7 years.
+One of the main reasons I chose to attend is the well-rounded curriculum the program offers, which is needed for the modern day conductor.
+It is all thoughtfully curated by Professor James Bagwell.
+Another reason is the resources that the college offers to the Conservatory, such as our own Frank Gehry concert hall our orchestras can not only perform in but regularly rehearse in.
+It is literally a home away from home.

 Bard College